Building Android Apps with HTML, CSS, and JavaScript

 If you like being shown how to do something rather than having the principles explained then this approach might suit but from my point of view it simply made it very difficult to see what was new in among all the familiar HTML/CSS and Javascript.
 Much of the really important information is introduced in boxes that just don't explain what is going on.

 Finally we reach the point at which the book changes its nature completely.
 Chapters 7 and 8 is all about using the PhoneGap framework to build native applications using HTML, CSS and Javascript.
-The idea is that PhoneGap provides a sort of container in which you can run a web page in with additional Javascript APIs to get at the phone's hardware.
+The idea is that PhoneGap, aka Apache Cordova, provides a sort of container in which you can run a web page in with additional Javascript APIs to get at the phone's hardware.
 Such web apps can be added to the app store and can get at the internal hardware.

-This is more Android specific than any of the previous material but it is far too short.
-The technical level suddenly shoots up but the whole thing is finished before it is started.
-There is very little idea of how far you can go with PhoneGap and apart from making the phone buzz, using the accelerometer and using some geolocation facilities you are left to figure the rest out for yourself.
-These last two chapters should have been longer and taken just a little more slowly and with more detail.
-However as the approach is a "show me" one it still might have been difficult to follow.
+This is more Android-specific than any of the previous material and the technical level suddenly shoots up.
+There is very little idea of how far you can go with PhoneGap and apart from making the phone buzz, using the accelerometer and using some geolocation facilities, you are left to figure the rest out for yourself.
+These last two chapters are now longer and have been taken more slowly and with more detail than in the original edition.
+Even so it is still too short and leave the reader wanting more.

 If you like being taught how to do things by example and with minimal principles getting between you and doing something then this book will suit you.
 However I prefer to save the time and have presented what is new as distinct from what I should already know.
 You do need to know HTML, CSS and Javascript to get very far with this book and hence it isn't for the beginner.
 I didn't like this approach at all and found it a time waste when what I really wanted was for the differences from standard web page design to be pointed out.